seek-oss/aws-lambda-scala/README.md

 * jq
 * python + aws cli

 Check the config section of the Makefile is configured for your region, and `buildBucket` is unique.
+Then run `make build-bucket` to create the S3 build bucket.

 ## Commands

+`make` to describe all commands
 `make build` build lambda.zip
 `make run` run lambda.zip locally inside the lambda runtime
-`make build run` build and run the lambda locally `make build-bucket` creates the S3 build bucket
+`make build run` build and run the lambda locally

+### Environment specific commands

-The following commands all require the variable `environment`, which exported from the shell first, eg:
+The following commands all require the variable `environment`, which can be exported from the shell first, eg:
 ```
 export environment=dev
 make deploy
 ```
-or can supplied on the command line, eg:`make deploy environment=dev`
+or alternatively, supplied on the command line, eg:`make deploy environment=dev`

 `make deploy` deploy lambda.zip
 `make stack-events` describe stack events (useful when stack updates fail)
-`make invoke` invoke the deployed lambda (RequestResponse invocation type) `make invoke payload='"bye byte"'` invoke the deployed lambda with an alternate payload
+`make invoke` invoke the deployed lambda (RequestResponse invocation type)
+`make invoke payload='"bye byte"'` invoke the deployed lambda with an alternate payload
-`make deploy invoke` deploy then invoke the lambda `make delete-stack` delete the dev stack
+`make deploy invoke` deploy then invoke the lambda
+`make delete-stack` delete the stack
 `make logs` show last 5 mins of logs
 `make logs mins=10` show last 10 mins of logs
 `make logs filter='START'` show logs containing `START`

-To describe all your options, run `make`